learn-co-students/module-one-final-project-guidelines-london-web-100719/README.md

 You get the point.

-You'll be asked if you have your address, and if you don't you'll be redirected to the [what3words website](https://what3words.com/logs.broken.youth) to find it, after which you can come back and fill it in.
+You'll be asked if you have your address and if you don't you'll be redirected to the [what3words website](https://what3words.com/logs.broken.youth) to find it, after which you can come back and fill it in.
 That will complete your registration and you'll be able to proceed to your homepage where you can access all the features of this amazing app.

 ### Homepage